AbijeetP/demo-portal/GoogleMaps/README.md

 git config --global diff.tool meld
 ```

-After configuration, go through the following sections on [this page](http://10.0.0.155/books/faq-php/page/git-conventions) -

-1. Daily Workflow
-2. Other rules

 #### 2. Node.JS and npm

 We also use a number of Node.js tools.
 You must have node.js and its package manager (npm) installed.